jamarir/Invoke-PassTheCert/README.md

 ## Changelog

-This pull request alters [the initial code](https://github.com/The-Viper-One/Invoke-PassTheCert/tree/24eaa20b9ac15a589f294ee4e80be345c994c90d) as follows:
+This fork alters [the initial code](https://github.com/The-Viper-One/Invoke-PassTheCert/tree/24eaa20b9ac15a589f294ee4e80be345c994c90d) as follows:

 - Commands can be run from a computer not joined to the domain (inspired from [the PowerView's Get-DomainSearcher](https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1#L3264-L3542)).